billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

       string "unbounded" is supplied, there is no limit imposed on the result-set.

-   Default Value
+   Default Value:
       If this query parameter is unspecified, the number of entries that may be returned is unbounded.

-   Allowed Values
+   Allowed Values:
       The allowed values are unsigned 32 bit integers greater than or equal to 1, or the string "unbounded".

-   Conformance
+   Conformance:
       The "limit" query parameter MUST be supported for all lists and leaf-lists.